goauthentik/authentik/website/integrations/services/sssd/index.md

   `ldap.baseDN` is `dc=ldap,dc=goauthentik,dc=io` then the domain
   might be `ldap.goauthentik.io`.
-- `ldap.searchGroup` is the "Search Group" that can can see all users and groups in Authentik.
+- `ldap.searchGroup` is the "Search Group" that can can see all users and groups in authentik.
-- `sssd.serviceAccount` is a service account created in Authentik
+- `sssd.serviceAccount` is a service account created in authentik
-- `sssd.serviceAccountToken` is the service account token generated by Authentik.
+- `sssd.serviceAccountToken` is the service account token generated by authentik.

 Create an LDAP Provider if you don't already have one setup.
-This guide assumes you will be running with TLS and that you've correctly setup certificates both in Authentik and on the host running sssd.
-See the [ldap provider docs](../../../docs/providers/ldap) for setting up SSL on the Authentik side.
+This guide assumes you will be running with TLS and that you've correctly setup certificates both in authentik and on the host running sssd.
+See the [ldap provider docs](../../../docs/providers/ldap) for setting up SSL on the authentik side.

 Remember the Base DN you have configured for the provider as you'll need it in the sssd configuration.